 This is one of the biggest secrets to working fast.
 It can apply to any field you can think of – writing, programming, drawing, music.
 Anything.
 It’s that collection of patterns that work well with other patterns.

-And this is the reason why XD is a good fit for my work – it doesn’t stand in my way.
-The limited amount of tools, while making choices less, actually increase productivity.
+And this is the reason XD is a good fit for your work – it doesn’t stand in your way.
+The limited amount of tools, while making choices less, actually increases productivity.

 Learn the mechanics of your tools – move the fingers fast, make the short key combinations a muscle memory, and don’t even think about them.
 All the combinations to get from point A to point G in as little time as possible.